marinasundstrom/AccessControl/README.md

 ### AppService
 Responsible for handling requests and granting access to an AccessPoint.

-It is controlled through a Web API, which the Web UI and Mobile App uses.
+It is controlled through a Web API, which both the Web App and Mobile App uses.

 Communicates with AccessPoint through IoT Hub and Event Hub.

-It also sends Push Notifications to phones that have the Mobile App installed.
+The service also sends Push Notifications to phones that have the Mobile App installed.

 ### AccessPoint
 Represents a physical AccessPoint.
-(The can be multiple)
+(There can be multiple AccessPoints)

 It controls the hardware on behalf of the App Service.